Facelift in Memphis, TN

 A facelift (Rhytidectomy) procedure is designed to reduce sagging caused by loose skin and muscles and drooping, fatty tissues of the face and upper neck.
-A facelift is performed to treat the relatively early signs of aging or to improve the advanced signs in older patients.
+A facelift is performed to treat the relatively early signs of aging or improve the advanced signs in older patients.
 If the sagging is significant, the results of surgery may be more dramatic.
 In younger patients, the results may be subtler; they may simply “look less tired.”

 What Areas of the Face Does a Facelift Improve?

-A facelift treats only the lower face, jowls, and upper neck.
-Other procedures may be recommended to improve the eyelids, eyebrows, forehead, or mid cheek.
+facelift treats only the lower face, jowls, and upper neck.
+Other procedures may be recommended to improve the eyelids, eyebrows, forehead, or mid-cheek.
 Contrary to popular belief, wrinkles cannot be “pulled out” with a facelift, and areas of facial deflation (the groove between the eyes and upper cheek, the folds along the sides of the mouth, and cheek depressions) cannot be eradicated with a facelift.
 While the facelift can help soften the appearance of deep wrinkles around the mouth, a facelift is more effective in restoring tone and contour to the lower facial features like the jaw and the neck.

 Meet Dr. Langsdon

 Former President of the American Academy of Facial Plastic and Reconstructive Surgery

 Phillip R. Langsdon, MD, FACS is Professor and Chief, Division Facial Plastic Surgery, Department of Oto-Head & Neck Surgery, University of Tennessee Health Science Center, Memphis.
 Dr. Langsdon’s career has been limited and focused entirely on Facial Plastic Surgery and he has dedicated himself to the pursuit of excellence in this field.